-With this option, specify a URL rewriter.
+Use this option to specify a URL rewriter.

-auth\param basic program PATH
+auth param basic program PATH

-If users must be authenticated on the proxy server, set a corresponding program, such as /usr/sbin/pam\auth.
-When accessing pam\auth for the first time, the user sees a login window in which they need to specify a user name and a password.
-In addition, you need an ACL, so only clients with a valid login can use the Internet:
+If users must be authenticated on the proxy server, set a corresponding program, such as /usr/sbin/pam_auth.
+When accessing pam_auth for the first time, the user is prompted to provide a user name and a password.
+In addition to that, you need an ACL, so only clients with a valid login can use the Internet:

 '''

 acl password proxy_auth REQUIRED

-http_access allow password

-http_access deny all

 '''